What Eating the *Right* Amount of Protein Every Day Actually Looks Like

-Here, why the filling nutrient is such a key part of your diet, how to gauge your individual protein needs—plus protein-packed picks for breakfast, lunch, dinner, and anything in between to help you make sure you're getting enough of it every day.
+Here, why the filling nutrient is such a key part of your diet, how to gauge your individual protein needs, the real scoop about calories in protein—plus protein-packed picks for breakfast, lunch, dinner, and anything in between to help you make sure you're getting enough of it every day.

 Why Protein Matters

 Think of your body like a never-ending construction site.
 Protein is the workers required to keep the project running smoothly.

 "You're continually using protein to support hormones, enzymes, immune cells, hair, skin, muscle, and other protein tissues," says Cynthia Sass, R.D., a performance nutritionist based in New York and Los Angeles.
 "On top of that, protein is needed to recover from the stress of training."
 After exercise, your body uses protein (broken down into amino acids) to repair damaged muscle fibers, building them back stronger than before.
 (Related: This Is What the Ultimate Recovery Day Should Look Like)

 Not getting enough protein could lead to muscle loss, weak hair and nails, or immune issues.
 But, bare minimum, it'll hold you back from the best results in the gym.
 Luckily, most Americans do get enough protein in their diet.
 In fact, "there are some estimates that the average American gets two times the recommended protein intake," says Alex Caspero, R.D., a dietitian based in St. Louis.
 But acing the right amount of protein is important.
 "The body can only use 15 to 25 grams of protein at a time for muscle building," says Caspero.
 "The rest of that gets broken down and used as fuel, or stored as fat."

 But here's the thing: Everyone's protein needs are different.